Technologicat/unpythonic/macro_extras/README.md

 ## ``fup``: functionally update a sequence

-This is a macro wrapper for ``unpythonic.fup.fupdate``, for more natural syntax:
+This is a macro wrapper for ``unpythonic.fup.fupdate``, providing more natural syntax:

 ```python
 from unpythonic.syntax import macros, fup